-There are several modes of fuel injection box failure.
+There are several modes of fuel injection box failure - All ECU's are subject to.

 1. Map loss